renatabiniek/hush-daisies/TESTING.md

   During HTMl validation, I got an error about duplicated IDs for delete testimonials modal.
 As the modal was within a for loop, it needed to have unique IDs set.
 This was solved by adding {{ loop.index }} and {{ testimonial.id }} to ensure each delete modal in the loop is getting assigned unique ID.

-* **Negative value allowed as price in product form**
+* **Negative value allowed as price in product/workshop forms**

-  During manual testing the flow, I found that the form allows the admin to enter or select a negative number as product price, which was both not a good user experience and risk of posting a product at incorrect price.
-I fixed this by overriding the ProductForm's init method and setting a min attribute on the price field.
+  During manual testing the flow, I found that the form allows the admin to enter or select a negative number as product and workshop price, which was both not a good user experience and risk of posting a product / workshop at incorrect price.
+I fixed this by overriding the ProductForm's and WorkshopForm's init method and setting a min attribute on the price field.

   ![Negative value validation image](docs/bugs/negative-value.png)